 Having spent time in Asia I'd agree.
-However, there are some things you CAN you to avoid food and water issues - my top tips would be only drink bottled water and take lots of anti-septic handwipes with you so you can wipe your hands every time you consider food, which, BTW, is usually FANTASTIC! over 7 years ago
+However, there are some things you CAN you to avoid food and water issues - my top tips would be only drink bottled water and take lots of anti-septic handwipes with you so you can wipe your hands every time you consider food, which, BTW, is usually FANTASTIC! almost 8 years ago

 Don't miss the opportunity to try the street food, it's perhaps the best thing about Thailand.
 If you follow a few simple guidelines you should be okay.